flashcordon/big-history/Premieres.md

 - Fire : a brief history - Stephen J. Pyne (2001)

+There was a time when the Earth did not burn; when oxygen did not soak its atmosphere, when plants did not encrust its lands.
+But for more than 400 million years the planet has burned.
+In some places and times, fire has trimmed and pruned flora; in others, it has hewn whole biotas;
+for virtually all it has simply been there like floods and earthquakes, like the winds, droughts, seasons, browsers, and lightning with which it is associated.
+For almost all the span of terrestrial life, fire has continued, to varying degrees, as an environmental presence, an ecological process, and an evolutionary force.
+Fuel, oxygen, heat—that is fire’s triangle.
+At various times the play of fire’s triangle has been cyclic, singular, evolutionary, but once created it has always endured.

+The narrative for fire has an intrinsic logic.
+The first movement involves the creation of combustion, a reaction which, simply put, takes apart what photosynthesis brings together.
+With an atmosphere fluffed by oxygen and lands lathered in plants, combustion could leave cells and burn where wind and fuel could take it.
+At that point one can speak of fire.
+The earliest charcoal preserved in the geologic record dates back to the Devonian.
+But fire is a catalyst, it takes on the character of its context, it synthesizes its surroundings.
+The fires of the Paleozoic were undoubtedly different from those of recent times.
+Probably much of the Earth lacked fire altogether and other parts had it in spasms.
+Certainly immense stocks of biomass failed to burn and were simply buried.
+Parts of the Earth continue to combust from strictly natural causes, though little of that burning now occurs in completely natural ways

+According to many myths, we became truly human only when we acquired fire.
+So it is natural to assume a parallel awakening for the place we live.
+Rather, the Earth likely simmered through more than four billion years before its biotic broth boiled over.
+Some of fire’s components the ancient Earth acquired only after long eons.
+Even more critically, those ingredients needed a durable context in which to mingle.
+The parts had to combine and do so consistently.
+Combustion has its creation story.
+Fire has its history.
+Of fire’s three essential elements, only the heat of ignition thrived on the early Earth.
+Oxygen did not begin to collect until the last two billion years, and did not begin to approach modern quantities until roughly 500 million years ago.
+Land plants suitable to carry combustion did not become abundant until 400 million years ago.
+Before that time the Earth lacked the means to burn regularly or vigorously.
+It is possible that aquatic biomass might have burned, if a lagoon or marsh dried or storms hurled kelp or algal mats into deep berms where they dried, met lightning or lava, and combusted.
+But such burns, if they occurred, would little resemble modern fires, and are ecological freaks, never absorbed or ordered within a biological community.
+Earth’s original fires—its colonizing fires—demanded land plants.
+Probably these consisted of primordial moors, a matrix of near-shore organic peat and reeds.
+Fires probably first flickered during the early Devonian, roughly 400 million years ago.
+The most ancient fossil charcoal dates from that epoch.
+Since then, fire’s evolution has been unending if uneven.
+Each of combustion’s components has existed more or less distinctly from the others, colliding from time to time with a fizz of oxidation or a brilliant burst of burning.
+But combustion could survive only if it had a consistent and durable context.
+Over time, fire became itself a synthesizing process, a kind of biochemical flywheel that has helped to balance its separate parts into a coherent whole.
+It has affected the chemistry of the

+atmosphere.
+It has influenced, perhaps profoundly, the character of life.
+Progressively, the biosphere has absorbed fire and tweaked it to fit a system of biological checks and balances.
+This was easiest with oxygen and fuel, both the products of life.
+The absorption of ignition proved more vexing, and had to await the arrival of creatures who could make sparks and heat as easily as they could drill bone and chip flint.
+Those creatures, of course, were ourselves.

+Combustion requires a spark.
+It needs a jolt of energy to unpack photosynthesized matter, to set off a chain reaction that can release enough surplus energy through oxidation to continue.
+The early Earth offered several sources: falling rocks, volcanic discharges, extraterrestrial impacts, and lightning.
+After dead biomass collected in heaps, spontaneous combustion was selectively possible, and after fossil fuels were exposed, coalfields, petroleum seeps, and oil shales could take fire and hold it for centuries, even millennia.
+But of this geophysical exotica, only lightning is sufficiently consistent and universal to account for the natural history of fire.
+Volcanoes are a faux fire, but they have the capacity to kindle real ones.
+Flowing lava instantly burns what it touches; eruptions often spawn thunderstorms, which hurl down lightning like volcanic bombs.
+But while widespread across geologic time, volcanoes are fixed in geographic space.
+Moreover, volcanic-kindled fires burn locally; lava or ash covers the burns, as often as not; and one way or another the overall disturbance of the volcano smothers the effects of the fire.
+In brief, volcanoes are too few, too small, too rare to account for the near-universal realm of fire.
+Most of the burning Earth is far removed from spark-casting volcanoes.
+That leaves lightning.
+Not every place experiences lightning, and not every lightning-blasted place knows fire.
+The natural history of lightning fire is lumpy: the fires come in bursts, they crowd in time, they bunch in space.
+Some years have many, some have few.
+Although some places never know them, some feel them annually, or until climate reshuffles the deck of places wetted and dried.
+But its longevity, geography, and concentrated heat mean that lightning clearly accounts for the fact that fire is geologically old and geographically extensive.
+Even so, only a tiny fraction of lightning kindles fire.
+Only one bolt in four reaches the ground.
+Most of those strike rock or sea, or slam into fuels too wet or shattered or misarranged to burn.
+Of those that hit something combustible, only one in five has the right properties to convert electrical charge into combustion, the “hot” lightning with high amperage and low voltage.
+(High-voltage “cold” lightning tends to blast without burning.)
+Moreover, the storm that looses lightning also dumps rain.
+What the first can start, the second can stop.
+The geography of lightning thus overlaps only lightly with the geography of fire.
+Rather, fire burns along the margins—with the first storms after a long drought, or from dry storms whose veils of rain evaporate before reaching the ground, or in regions prone to severe swings of wet and dry conditions.
+However often lightning rolls the dice, the house odds remain against fire.
+Yet ignition occurs often enough to render lightning fire the vestal flame of the ancient Earth.

+Lightning can spark a reaction, but it cannot sustain one.
+For the act of kindling to yield to self-sustaining fire, free oxygen has to flow into the combustion zone.
+Yet only in the last two billion years has the Earth succeeded in filling its atmosphere with oxygen on any scale.
+For several hundred million years thereafter, the atmosphere’s oxygen content waxed and waned.
+During the Carboniferous and Permian, it swelled to perhaps 35 percent, which made possible a general giantism—beetles the size of puppies and dragonflies as big as ravens.
+By 150 million years ago it stabilized at 21 percent.
+For this immense shift, without which fire could not exist, the evolution of life is responsible.
+Plants pumped out more oxygen than the early Earth could absorb.

 ## Le premier animal

 ## La première oeuvre d'art